th2zz/wish/readme.md

 A command line interpreter that runs in linux environment.

 supported built-in commands:
-path  change path, path will be overwriten each time.
-When empty shell is provided, shell can only execute built-in commands history x, show x lines of user commands history exit exit the shell cd    change current directory
+- path  change path, path will be overwriten each time.
+When empty shell is provided, shell can only execute built-in commands
+- history x, show x lines of user commands history
+- exit exit the shell
+- cd    change current directory
+Otherwise unspecified, shell will try to find binary executable in current path exhaustively.

 History will report error in following cases: more than 1 arguments